rowcased/rowcased.github.io/alternate_page.md

 <hr>
 ### 2. Translator

-One day I tried translating from Python to C. A moderator reviewed it, I made revisions, and it was approved for use on the website.
+One day I tried translating a kata from Python to C. It was reviewed by a moderator, I made some revisions, and it was approved for use on the website.
 I enjoyed this and just kept translating.
 I like that coders worldwide use my tests to improve their skills.

 * 119 ~ number of translations from Python to C
 * 18% ~ percentage of the total approved C kata on the site